Elections and Voter Registration

 Petition Deadline

-The Minot Town Office closes at 4 pm on Mondays.
+The Minot Town Office closes at 4 pm on Tuesdays.

 To submit petitions please call 207-212-0055 and someone will come in a reasonable amount of time to accept them.